microsoft/fast/packages/web-components/fast-foundation/src/avatar/avatar.spec.md

 ### Accessibility

 It is important to ensure that when the contrast of text in the backplate meets [1.4.3 Contrast (Minimum)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).

-If there is a link the component should have an `aria-link` attribute.

 ### Globalization